Skip to main content

 Sweepstakes casinos provide entertainment and excitement.
 For most players, they're a fun leisure activity.
 But gambling can become problematic when it interferes with finances, relationships, or daily responsibilities.
 Recognizing warning signs early and setting protective boundaries helps maintain healthy play patterns.

-This page provides practical resources for responsible gaming: self-assessment tools to evaluate your play patterns, spending limit recommendations based on research, self-exclusion options if you need a break, and professional support resources when gambling becomes problematic.
+This page provides practical resources for responsible gaming: self-assessment tools to evaluate your play patterns, budgeting guardrails, self-exclusion options if you need a break, and professional support resources when gambling becomes problematic.
 We advocate for player protection because sustainable industry growth requires prioritizing player welfare over short-term revenue.

 If you're concerned about your gambling or someone you know, immediate support is available.
-The National Council on Problem Gambling Helpline (1-800-522-4700) provides 24/7 confidential support.
+The National Council on Problem Gambling maintains current call, text, and chat options through its national helpline resources.
 Local resources and treatment programs are available in every state.
 Seeking help is not a sign of weakness—it's a responsible decision that demonstrates self-awareness and commitment to positive change.

 Need Help Right Now?